-Dramatic skies and clear blue water describe yesterday’s outing on Lake Titicaca’s Uros and Taquile Islands.
-The tourists in our group included Peruvians and a smorgasbord of Europeans of all ages – Irish, Italian, German, Russian, and Norwegian.
+Dramatic skies and clear blue water describe yesterday’s outing on Lake Titicaca Uros and Taquile Islands.
+The tourists in our group included Peruvians and Europeans of all ages – Irish, Italian, German, Russian, and Norwegian.

-Our indigenous guides were gracious and organized.
-They did a fantastic job of educating us about the islands.
-When the tour began at 6:00 a.m., the skies were black and ominous looking and it was raining.
-On the way to the islands the rain stopped, and by the end of the day it was sunny.
+Our indigenous guides were gracious and well organized.
+They did a great job educating us about the islands!
+When the tour began at 6:00 a.m., skies were dark and ominous, and it was raining.
+On the way to the islands, the rain stopped.
+By the end of the day, it was sunny.

 First, we visited two of the Uros – small floating islands man-made with totoro reeds.
 Uru inhabitants gave an interesting demonstration of how reeds are used to build the islands.
 After a 1.5 hour boat ride, we arrived at Taquile Island.
 Taquile is a larger natural island which we explored and hiked for several hours.
 At the end of the hike, we ate lunch high in the hills overlooking Lake Titicaca.
 The local cuisine – chicharrones, adobo, and Peruvian-style grilled chicken – was cooked on traditional pottery stoves.